 At WordCamp San Fransisco last year, Matt Mullenweg spoke to the WordPress as a Framework push, and showed the following slide.

-What the above says (to me) is that WordPress is a bunch of low-level functions and code, that you then plugin in on top of that a CMS, and if you want, a blog, or ecommerce, etc. Meaning you can pick and choose the bits that you need for a certain project.
+What the above says (to me) is that WordPress is a bunch of low-level functions and code, that you then plugin in on top of that a CMS, a blog, or ecommerce, etc. Meaning you can pick and choose the bits that you need for a certain project.
 The majority of users picking three or four of the above ‘blocks’.

-However, as of today, these building blocks are so closely tied together, and “WordPress” aka the standard WordPress software package comes like this:
+However, as of today, these building blocks are so closely tied together, so “WordPress” aka the standard WordPress software package comes like this:

 So what’s WordPress bad at?
 It’s bad at only being a framework.
 It’s bad at just being a CMS.
 It’s bad at just doing one thing and building on top of.

-In the project I mentioned above, that we did in WordPress, there was a lot of horrible code that was required to do what we wanted to do.
+In the project mentioned above, a lot of horrible code was required in order to get the application to do what we wanted to do.

-Do you go with a more traditional framework, like Laravel, Symphony, CodeIgniter, and so on.
+Or, do you go with a more traditional framework, like Laravel, Symphony, CodeIgniter, and so on?
 Do you spend a bit of extra time building your CRUD interfaces (Create, Read, Update, Delete) but make up the time with greater flexibility because you’re now using your own data constructs and methodologies?

-Here is how I go about it, these are the questions we as a team chat through to work it out.
+Here is an overview of how I go about it and the questions the team chat through to work it out:

-Looking forward, and if we use WordPress and ACF for data storage, what might not work?
-Can we query data backwards efficiently for example.
+- Looking forward, and if we use WordPress and ACF for data storage, what might not work?
+For example, can we query data backwards efficiently?